solo-io/gloo/docs/introduction/concepts.md

 - Plaintext files (recommended only for testing)

 Secrets must adhere to a structure, specified by the plugin that requires them.

-Gloo's secret backend can be configured in Gloo's [bootstrap options](../advanced/bootstrap_options.md)